 On December 8th, 2012, the Clovis Police Department was presented with an “Accreditation Certificate” indicating our completion of the accreditation process.
 We are extremely proud of this accomplishment, as it is no easy task.

-Although the Department is now an accredited agency, work has already begun to ensure we are preparing to meet the challenge of the re-accreditation process for the year 2015.
+Although the Department is now an accredited agency, work continues to ensure we are preparing to meet the challenge of the re-accreditation process.